 Periodontal or gum disease happens when bacteria gets below the gum line and the attachment between the gum and tooth is lost.
 Three out of four Americans have some form of periodontal disease and only 3 out of 100 will ever get treated before it’s too late.
+One of the best available pieces of technology to stop it is gum disease laser therapy.

 Gum disease is a silent, chronic, painless, and communicable bacterial infection that often goes undetected or ignored until severe gum and bone destruction is unbearable and no longer able to be ignored.
 Left untreated, gum disease can cause tooth loss and traditional treatment can hurt.